Invariant Feature Coding using Tensor Product Representation: Related Work

-The most simple clustering-based approach is the vector of locally aggregated descriptors (VLAD) \cite{jegou2010aggregating}.
-The VLAD is a $Cd_{\mathrm{local}}$-dimensional vector that uses k-means clustering, where $C$ is the number of clustering components, and consists of the sum of the differences from each local feature to the cluster centroid $\mu_c$ to which it is assigned, written as $F_c = \sum_{x_n \in S_c} { (x_n - \mu_c)}$, where $S_c$ is the set of local descriptors that are assigned to the $c$-th cluster.
-The vector of locally aggregated tensors (VLAT) \cite{picard2013efficient} is an extension of the VLAD that exploits second-order information.
-The VLAT uses the sum of tensor products of the differences from each local descriptor to the cluster centroid $\mu_c$: $F_c = {\rm vec}\left(\sum_{x_n \in S_c}{(x_n - \mu_c)(x_n - \mu_c)^t} - \mathcal{T}_c \right)$, where $\mathcal{T}_c$ is the mean of $(x_n - \mu_c)(x_n - \mu_c)^t$ of all the local descriptors assigned to the $c$-th cluster.
-The VLAT contains information similar to the full covariance of the GMM.
-The Fisher vector (FV) \cite{sanchez2013image} also exploits second-order information but uses only diagonal covariance.
-There also exists work that exploits local second order information with lower feature dimension using local subspace clustering \cite{dixit2016object}.
+The vector of locally aggregated descriptors (VLAD) \citep{jegou2010aggregating} is a $Cd_{\mathrm{local}}$-dimensional vector that uses k-means clustering with $C$ referring to the number of clustering components and consists of the sum of the differences between each local feature and the cluster centroid $\mu_c$ to which it is assigned, expressed as $F_c = \sum_{x_n \in S_c} { (x_n - \mu_c)}$; $S_c$ is the set of local descriptors that are assigned to the $c$-th cluster.
+The vector of locally aggregated tensors (VLAT) \citep{picard2013efficient} is an extension of VLAD that exploits second-order information.
+VLAT uses the sum of tensor products of the differences between each local descriptor and cluster centroid $\mu_c$: $F_c = {\rm vec}\left(\sum_{x_n \in S_c}{(x_n - \mu_c)(x_n - \mu_c)^t} - \mathcal{T}_c \right)$, where $\mathcal{T}_c$ is the mean of $(x_n - \mu_c)(x_n - \mu_c)^t$ of all the local descriptors assigned to the $c$-th cluster.
+VLAT contains information similar to the full covariance of the GMM.
+The Fisher vector (FV) \citep{sanchez2013image} also exploits second-order information but uses only diagonal covariance.
+There also exists a work that exploits local second-order information with lower feature dimensions using local subspace clustering \citep{dixit2016object}.